-Hurricane lan caused extensive damage to housing in Volusia County, greatly reducing the quality and safety of much of the impacted area's housing stock.
-To address damage to the rental housing stock, Volusia County has developed the Rental Repair Reimbursement Program.
-The program is designed to reimburse eligible property owners in Volusia County for repairs to disaster-impacted rental properties that meet the HUD definition of single-family structures (less than 5 attached units).
-Applicants will be required to enter into agreements with the county setting forth the terms and conditions of the program.
+Hurricane Ian caused extensive damage to housing in Volusia County, greatly reducing the quality and safety of much of the impacted area's housing stock.
+To address damage to the rental housing stock, Volusia County has developed the Rental Repair Program.
+The program is designed to provide repair assistance to eligible property owners in Volusia County for disaster-impacted rental properties that meet the HUD definition of single-family structures (less than 5 attached units).